 enjoy coffee cupping at home

-from green coffee buyers, roasters, quality control specialists, baristas, and so many more along the supply chain, coffee is assessed and scored by a universal standardized method as recommended by the specialty coffee association (SCA).
+coffee cupping is used by green coffee buyers, roasters, quality control specialists, baristas, and so many more along the supply chain, as a way to assess and score coffee using a universal standardized method as recommended by the specialty coffee association (SCA).

 - for green coffee buyers, cupping is essential in deciding what coffees will be purchased to be featured to customers

 - for roasters, cupping means dialing in a roast profile to ensure the development of the coffee is just right and adding these tasting notes to the finished product